 Less severe cases can be treated with a rigid support called a splint that keeps the knee in a fixed position during the healing process.

 An injury that inflames the bursae can lead to bursitis.
-The bursae are small, fluid-filled sacs that cushion the outside of the knee joint and make it possible for tendons and ligaments to glide easily over the joints.
+The bursae are

 A sudden blow to the front of the knee can injure the bursae.
 Alternatively, damage can occur if people spend a lot of time on their knees without protection.
 Bursitis can lead to swelling, warmth, pain, and stiffness in the knee.